 Understanding inflation is an important factor when it comes to your financial success.
-If you don’t factor inflation in when deciding where to put your money – whether that’s savings accounts or investing – you could find your wealth shrinks over the years.
+If you don’t factor it in when deciding where to put your money, you could find your wealth shrinks over the years.
+Whether that’s savings accounts or investing.

 The current causes of higher inflation are largely COVID-related.
 The easing of lockdowns has boosted consumer confidence and unleashed pent-up demand.
 At the same time, bottlenecks in production and distribution are squeezing supplies – from building materials to foodstuffs.
 This supply and demand imbalance has forced up some prices.